smimram/ocaml-microgpt/README.md

 - [the original python code](https://gist.github.com/karpathy/8627fe009c40f57531cb18360106ce95)
 - [the makemore code](https://github.com/karpathy/makemore)

 Although I have tried to remain concise, I have favored idiomatic code over short one.
+The final code can be found in [src](src), the intermediate implementation steps can be found in [train](train), some tests are present in [test](test) and [hugo](hugo) is an attempt to use microGPT to generate text like Victor Hugo (not very convincing for now).

 ## Running microGPT